Home » Sweet & Savory Breads » Crescent Rolls

 Instructions

-• Add yeast mixture to the bowl of a stand mixer fitted with a dough hook.
-To the bowl add remaining 1 cup water, 1/2 cup melted butter, granulated sugar, beaten eggs and salt.
+• To the bowl add remaining 1 cup water, 1/2 cup melted butter, granulated sugar, beaten eggs and salt.
 Mix on low just until well combined.

 • After 30 minutes, gently punch down dough to release air and gently pull it away from the sides.
 Brush a separate large bowl with vegetable oil, and transfer dough to bowl.
 Cover with plastic wrap sprayed with cooking spray.
 Chill in the refrigerator for 2-3 hours, no longer than 3 hours.
 (This allows the flavor of the dough to intensify.)